 The US military has acknowledged a diverse assortment of risks from climate change.
-One of those risk involves infrastructure.
+One of those risks involves infrastructure.
 The Pentagon currently manages more than 555,000 facilities and 28 million acres of land including 704 coastal installations and sites that are vulnerable to flooding.
 Other military bases and installations are susceptible to a wide range of climate

 On May 20, 2015, the President gave a commencement address to the Coast Guard at Cadet Memorial Field in which he called climate change a National Security issue.
 The President delivered his address as more than 100,000 gallons of crude oil were spilling into the Pacific Ocean and contaminating beaches and killing wildlife along the Californian coast near Santa Barbara.
 Around the same time as he was speaking the Coast Guard was actively surveying the extent of the spill.

-During his address the President cited a host of climate related corollaries that impact national security from rising sea levels and drought to the increased risk of terrorism and violence due to poverty, social tensions and political instability.
-He talked about wildfires, melting permafrost in Alaska and how extreme weather can increase the number of climate refugees and exacerbate conflicts over scarce resources like food and water.
+During his address, the President cited a host of climate-related corollaries that impact national security from rising sea levels and drought to the increased risk of terrorism and violence due to poverty, social tensions, and political instability.
+He talked about wildfires, melting permafrost in Alaska, and how extreme weather can increase the number of climate refugees and exacerbate conflicts over scarce resources like food and water.

 He also made it clear that we must do more than adapt to climate change we must actively mitigate it by slowing down the warming of the planet.
 As explained by the President:

 “Climate change constitutes a serious threat to global security, an immediate risk to our national security, and make no mistake, it will impact how our military defends our country.
 And so we need to act—and we need to act now… In Miami and Charleston, streets now flood at high tide.
-Along our coasts, thousands of miles of highways, roads, railways and energy facilities are vulnerable.
+Along our coasts, thousands of miles of highways, roads, railways, and energy facilities are vulnerable.
 It’s estimated that a further increase in sea level of one foot—just one foot—by the end of this century could cost our nation $200 billion.”

 As reported by Rolling Stone, climate change poses a serious threat to US military bases.
 Norfolk Virginia is home to the biggest naval base in the world and the headquarters of the U.S. Navy’s Atlantic fleet.
-The its spectacular assemblage of American military might and seventy-five thousand sailors and civilians that work there cannot stop the rising seas that could cause the base to vanish into the Atlantic Ocean.
-Already storm surges flood the base and wreak havoc on 29 other military bases (including Langley Air Force base home of the Air Combat Command), shipyards and installations in the area.
+The spectacular assemblage of American military might and seventy-five thousand sailors and civilians that work there cannot stop the rising seas that could cause the base to vanish into the Atlantic Ocean.
+Already storm surges flood the base and wreak havoc on 29 other military bases (including Langley Air Force base home of the Air Combat Command), shipyards, and installations in the area.
 Other bases will also vanish like the naval base on Diego Garcia, in the Indian Ocean.

 “Military readiness is already being impacted by sea-level rise,” says Virginia Sen. Tim Kaine.
-In less than half a century many of these bases are expected to be under water.
+In less than half a century many of these bases are expected to be underwater.
 Moving these bases will cost hundreds of billions of dollars.

 Rear Adm.
 Jonathan White said, “When you see what’s going on down there [in Norfolk], it gives you a sense of what climate change means to the Navy — and to America.
 And you can see why we’re concerned.”

 Outgoing Secretary of Defense Chuck Hagel recently called climate change “a threat multiplier” that “has the potential to exacerbate many of the challenges we are dealing with today — from infectious disease to terrorism.”
-His comments are but the latest in a long string of climate warning coming from the US military.
+His comments are but the latest in a long string of climate warnings coming from the US military.

 In October 2003, the Pentagon published a report titled “An Abrupt Climate Change Scenario and Its Implications for United States National Security.”
 The report warned that threats to global stability posed by rapid warming vastly eclipse that of terrorism.
 The report was authored by Peter Schwartz and Doug Randall who concluded, “this report suggests that, because of the potentially dire consequences, the risk of abrupt climate change, although uncertain and quite possibly small, should be elevated beyond a scientific debate to a U.S. national security concern.”